Preparation#

 print(type(l))

-Prep 10.2: Defining classes#
+Prep 10.2: Defining Classes#

 Run now this code, and see what class the object my_object belongs to.